critocrito/sugarcube/packages/plugin-media/README.md

 - `media.data_dir`: Archive all URL's into this directory.
 Defaults to `data`.
 - `media.warc_force_download`: Set this flag to `true` for force a archival of the URL, even if it already exists.
+- `media.warc_parallel`: Specify how many websites to archive at the same time.
+It defaults to 1 and can be set between 1 and 8.

 **Example:**